viamrobotics/docs/docs/installation/_index.md

 The AppImage is a single, self-contained binary that runs on 64-bit Linux systems running the `aarch64` or `x86_64` architectures, with no need to install any dependencies.
 To install `viam-server` on a Linux computer:

-1. On your Linux computer, create your robot's [configuration file](/installation/configuration-file/), and save the file to <file>/etc/viam.json</file>.
+1. On your Linux computer, create your robot's [local configuration file](/appendix/configuration-file/), and save the file to <file>/etc/viam.json</file>.

 2. Run `uname -m` on the command line to determine your system architecture.
    `viam-server` supports the `aarch64` and `x86_64` architectures.